 A fabulous and glamorous documentary about the life of one of the most excellent costume designers of Hollywood's Golden Age.

-A milestone for everybody involved in fashion, costumes, and making movies.
+It is a milestone for everybody involved in fashion, costumes, and movie-making.

 “Women He’s Undressed” is a personal outlook on the life, creations, and romance of the legendary Academy Award winner Australian costume designer Orry-Kelly (“Some Like It Hot,” “Casablanca,” “An American in Paris”).